Study resource

 The weighted average mass of an atom of an element compared to 1/12th of the mass of a carbon-12 atom.

-The relative amount of each isotope of an element present in a sample, usually expressed as a percentage.
+The relative proportion of a particular isotope in a naturally occurring sample, expressed as a percentage.

 Electron configuration